 Using a simple WordPress website and PDFs mailed to subscribers, Groupon started to share and socialize vouchers and discounts.
 Their idea turned successful, and they gradually built their backend and voucher system.
 The initial website of Groupon is one of the best MVP examples for startups.

 Dropbox didn’t launch any product.
 They decided to build an MVP using an explainer video demonstrating the application's usage.
 Their idea clicked, gaining 70k+ email addresses from their target audience in a single day.

 4 Steps to Move from MVP to Full-Scale Product

-For most of the business, the MVP development process ends once the MVP is launched into the market.
+For most of the businesses, the MVP development process ends once the MVP is launched into the market.
 After analyzing the result, businesses then launch a stable and final product, which fails — 90% of such projects fail.

 What went wrong?
-They failed to understand that MVP is not a product to be worked upon for 2-3 months and then hit the market.
+They failed to understand that MVP is not a product to be worked on for 2-3 months and then hit the market.
 MVP development is an iterative, virtuous cycle of building, measuring, and learning, which ends when the right product finds its right market

 1. Collect Feedback

 By gaining honest user feedback; you can analyze which assumptions went wrong.
 Quickly learn from your failures and act upon them to get better constantly.